 Many investors choose to fix their mortgage interest rate.
 With a fixed rate loan, the annual interest charge for each year is known upfront.
-The majority of borrowers will make this repayment on a monthly basis however an Annual Interest In Advance Repayment is also an option for some clients.
 This means landlords can prepay up to 12 months of interest each year - a cost that may be claimed as a tax deduction.

 This can be a way of evening out your tax bill in years when income from other sources (such as wage and salary payments) is higher than normal.
 The success of this strategy hinges on having sufficient cash to prepay interest, and it’s always sensible to speak with your tax advisor to ensure you can claim the full interest charge as an expense in the current tax year.

 Unlike most other loan types, interest only loans involve payments that solely include loan interest - there is no repayment of the principal.
 The principal is repaid when the property is sold.
 As some investors aim to make a profit on the sale of the property rather than eventually owning it outright, an interest only loan can be appealing for landlords.